Kiyomizu-dera Temple in Kyoto

 Top:

 Kiyomizu-dera Main Hall (Hondo) - The hall is famous for its wooden veranda (Butai) and it is a must-see on your Kyoto trip.
 The main hall was rebuilt in 1633.
-The renovation of the roof took from 2017 till 2020.
-For the whole structure there was not a single nail used.
+The renovation of the roof took from 2017 to 2020.
+For the whole structure, there was not a single nail used.
 The veranda covers an area of 190 square meters made out of 410 hinoki boards (Japanese cypress).
-It was built on top of eighteen 400years old wooden pillars (zelkova trees), which reach a height of 13 meters.
-Hondo is housing a small statue of the eleven faced and thousand armed Kannon (Bodhisattva of mercy).
+It was built on top of eighteen 400-year-old wooden pillars (zelkova trees), which reach a height of 13 meters.
+Hondo is housing a small statue of the eleven-faced and thousand-armed Kannon (Bodhisattva of mercy).

 Koyasu Pagoda - Koyasu means "an easy childbirth".
-It is said that when a pregnant woman reaches the red coloured three-storied pagoda the baby will arrive safely.
+It is said that when a pregnant woman reaches the red-coloured three-storied pagoda the baby will arrive safely.
 The pagoda belongs to the Taisanji Temple and was rebuilt in 1500.
-Koyasu was moved to the current location in 1911.
+Koyasu was moved to the its current location in 1911.

 Sai-mon (West Gate) - The gate with its cypress-bark roof is a reconstruction dating back to the year 1631.
 The original gate with eight pillars was destroyed by fire.

-Jishu-jinja - The Jishu Shrine is dedicated to find true love with a future wife or husband.
-It includes a pair of "love stones" (Mekura-ishi), which are 18 meters apart form each other and singles should find out its secret to find true love:) Do not forget to touch there the little bronze statue with the name Nade-Daikoku-San.
+Jishu-jinja - The Jishu Shrine is dedicated to finding true love with a future wife or husband.
+It includes a pair of "love stones" (Mekura-ishi), which are 18 meters apart from each other and singles should find out the secret to finding true love:) Do not forget to touch there the little bronze statue with the name Nade-Daikoku-San.
 All your wishes come true when you do it.

 Hyakutai-Jizo-do (One Hundred Jizo Hall) - The small building enshrines almost 200 stone "Jizo" images.

 Otowa-No-Taki - The Otowa waterfalls belong to the ten most famous pure water sites in Japan.
-The sacred water (water of gold) is divided in three streams with three different meanings.
-Drink from them and reach success at school, a happy love life and longevity.
+The sacred water (water of gold) is divided into three streams with three different meanings.
+Drink from them and reach success at school, a happy love life, and longevity.
 You will see many students there, who are praying for good results in their tests.
-Close to the waterfall there are 3 small halls located - Okuno-in, Shaka-do (built in 1631, a important cultural property) and Amida-do.
+Close to the waterfall, there are 3 small halls located - Okuno-in, Shaka-do (built in 1631, an important cultural property), and Amida-do.

 Festival & Events (dates can change without notice)